-- Reviewed best practices to determine typical components and processes of employee performance management programs - Consulted with staff to identify current challenges and options for overcoming these challenges - Identified management and employee expectations of a performance management program - 2.0 By March 31, 2016, the Office of the Auditor General will have developed an employee performance management program. - 3.0 By March 31, 2017, the Office of the Auditor General will have implemented an employee performance management program.
+- Implementation of an employee performance management program for Audit Managers and Auditors in charge - Reviewed best practices to determine typical components and processes of employee performance management programs for assistant auditors - Consulted with assistant auditors to identify current challenges and options for overcoming these challenges - Identified management and assistant auditors expectations of a performance management program - 2.0 By March 31, 2019, the Office of the Auditor General will have developed an employee performance management program for assistant auditors. - 3.0 By March 31, 2020, the Office of the Auditor General will have implemented an employee performance management program for all employees.